E2-PhD-Council/ThesisTemplate/README.md

 ### Mock-up cover

 The print service will scrape info like name, title et c. and produce a new cover.
-The template will still generate a mock-up of how the cover for you to get a notion of the layout, but note that this is will not be used in the print.
+The template will still generate a mock-up of the cover for you to get a notion of the layout, but note that this is will not be used in the print.

 ### Title page